 The career and education landscape is changing.
 Recent Minnesota legislation now requires all students starting in 9th grade to have a Personal Learning Plan.
 If you’re in middle or high school, it means you will be hearing more about a Personal Learning Plan this next school year.
 If you are anxious to start thinking about some of these areas now, a new tool on the ISEEK website can help.
 MyMnCareerPlan is for middle and high school students to plan a successful transition to career and college

 Due to staffing changes, iSeek Solutions will not produce a 2015 edition of MnCareers this fall.

-College students and workers looking for well-paying health care positions can use the trusted information in the Career Exploration and Student Success Toolkit, the Virtual Career Network, and the Job Seekers Guide in all stages of their job search.
+by Denise Felder -- College students and workers looking for well-paying health care positions can use the trusted information in the Career Exploration and Student Success Toolkit, the Virtual Career Network, and the Job Seekers Guide in all stages of their job search.
 These three career exploration resources are produced by partners in the Health … Continue reading How to Search for Health Care Positions

-A blog last month looked at the issue of Minnesota’s minimum wage.
+by Rachel Vilsack -- A blog last month looked at the issue of Minnesota’s minimum wage.
 As the Minnesota Legislature resumed session this month, there has been continued discussion on increasing the state’s minimum wage.
-This raises the question: How many jobs, in which regions, and in which occupations, would be affected if there were a substantial increase in the state minimum wage?
-To find the answer, we take the higher minimum wage level of the House bill (HF0092), $9.50 an hour for large employers, and estimate how many jobs would see wages increase to meet the new level.
+This raises the question: How many jobs, in which regions, and in which occupations, would be affected if there were … Continue reading A New Minimum?

-Minnesota’s high labor force participation – or the percent of the population working or looking for a job – is a key factor in future job growth.
-It’s also a measure of worker availability, which can fluctuate as youth enter the labor force for the first time, job seekers stop looking for work, or workers retire and exit the labor market entirely.
-In December 2013, the state’s labor force participation rate stood at 70.1 percent.
+by Rachel Vilsack -- Minnesota’s high labor force participation – or the percent of the population working or looking for a job – is a key factor in future job growth.
+It’s also a measure of worker availability, which can fluctuate as youth enter the labor force for the first time, job seekers stop looking … Continue reading Measuring Labor Force Participation